vanillasource/gerec/README.md

 frameworks, but they are created when following links.
 The only exception is the very first reference, created from a bookmark to some entry point into a web of resources.

-The reference contains the usualy method to manipulate the resource it points to:
+The reference contains the usual methods to manipulate the resource it points to:
 * `GET`
 * `POST`
 * `PUT`